maidersonn/TDD_ToDoList/README.md

 The goal is to create a todo list with TDD.
 Project with nodejs and express.
-Testing framework : Jest, Node test.
+Testing framework : Jest, Supertest.